PowerShell/Community-Blog/Posts/2021/02/Announcing-Community-Blog.md

 ## A blog for the community

-Like the Scripting blog, this new blog is focused on teaching you about PowerShell, answering the questions you have, and providing interesting and useful examples.
+Like the **Scripting** blog, this new blog is focused on teaching you about PowerShell, answering your questions, and providing interesting and useful examples.
 We will continue to use the [scripter@microsoft.com](mailto:scripter@microsoft.com?subject=Community%20Blog%20question") mailbox to accept your questions.
 But there are new ways to engage with this blog.

 ## A blog by the community

-On the Scripting blog, it was possible for members of the community to submit blog posts to our email address.
+On the **Scripting** blog, it was possible for members of the community to submit blog posts to our email address.
 The Scripting Guys would review the offered content and publish the post for you.

 With the new blog we have a new way to contribute.
 All posts to this blog are open-source markdown files store in GitHub.
-You will be able submit your own posts as pull requests.
+You can share your own knowledge by submitting pull requests.
 And you can use the Issues system to ask question, point out problems, or suggest ideas for new posts.

 ## Getting started